stefanvanherwijnen/quasar-app-extension-http-authentication/README.md

 The installation prompts for the routes which should be used to communicate with the backend.
 The requests and responses of the server should match with this extension.

-There are multiple authentication schemes (https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication). his app extension was originally created for the `Bearer` scheme.
+There are multiple authentication schemes (https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+This app extension was originally created for the `Bearer` scheme.

 ## Layout